notaustens/MDT-Configuration-Guide/README.md

    | Progress | The progress for updating the deployment share is displayed. |
    | Confirmation | Click Finish. |

 The Deployment Workbench starts updating the MDT Deployment Share (`X:\DeploymentShare$`)  and creates the LiteTouchPE_x64.iso and LiteTouchPE_x64.wim files (for 64-bit target computers) or LiteTouchPE_x86.iso and LiteTouchPE_x86.wim files (for 32-bit target computers).
-These will be located in the `E:\DeploymentShare$\Boot` folder (where *deployment_share* is the network shared folder used as the deployment share).
+These will be located in the `X:\DeploymentShare$\Boot` folder (where *deployment_share* is the network shared folder used as the deployment share).

 # Step 9: Import the Boot Image into WDS